 Before you promise yourself that you’re going to get a handle on your spending and make sure that you’re saving more this year, keep the following tips in mind to design a budget that will last all the way through to 2019.

 Before you can successfully develop a budget for the New Year, you’ll need to begin by looking over the bank statements you’ve gathered over the last twelve months to figure out what your full gross income looks like.
-This is a great way to make sure that you know exactly where each of the dollars in your budget is going at the end of each month.
+This is a great way to make sure that you know exactly where each of the pounds in your budget is going at the end of each month.

 Once you know how your income works, you’ll be able to start thinking about your outgoing expenses.
 Just like you did with your incoming money, write down all your regular monthly obligations in terms of cash with their £ amount in full.
 Make sure that you remember things like your car payments, your rent or mortgage, your electricity, your water rates, your gym memberships, and your Netflix subscriptions.